-Keeping a food diary can help a person identify foods that may be intensifying their gastrocolic response.
-The diary should contain a record of the foods that the person eats, as well as their digestive response to the foods.
+Keeping a food diary can help a person identify foods that may intensify their gastrocolic response.
+The diary should contain a record of the foods the person eats and their digestive response to the foods.

-Once the person has identified a possible trigger food, they should temporarily avoid the food to see whether their symptoms improve.
+Once a person identifies a possible trigger food, they should temporarily avoid it to see whether their symptoms improve.

 For some people, stress can increase the intensity of the gastrocolic reflex.
 These individuals may benefit from activities that help reduce stress.
 Examples include exercise and meditation.